thriveweb/sailing-paradise/content/pages/home.md

     On the day you will be greeted with smiles.. and good times will follow.

-    You can get to know our staff HERE
   featuredImage: /images/uploads/ppl-boat.jpg
   subtitle: Our Boats & Crew
   title: Meet Us